Jeanselme/NeuralFineGray/README.md

 model.predict_risk(x, risk = 1)
 ```
 With `x`, the covariates, `t`, the event times and `e`, the cause of end of follow up (0 is censoring).
-It is critical to normalise `t` to range in (0, 1), by dividing by the maximum time.
-Similarly, at evaluation, one must use the normalised time horizons (see `examples/` for a detailed application)

 A full example with analysis is provided in `examples/Neural Fine Gray on FRAMINGHAM Dataset.ipynb`.
 ## Reproduce paper's results